sagemath/trac_to_gh/Issue 5535.md

 # Issue 5535: is_primitive is computes integer prime factorization on every call

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5535

 Original creator: rhinton